-Television stations and specialty channels are all operated under licenses issued by the Canadian Radio-television and Telecommunications Commission ("CRTC").
-These activities are subject to the requirements and regulations of the Broadcasting Act (Canada), in particular the Television Broadcasting Regulations, 1987 and the Specialty Services Regulations, 1990, as well as to CRTC policies and decisions published from time to time, and to the terms, conditions and expectations set out in the license pertaining to each station or specialty channel.
+Television stations and discretionary services (also called specialty services) are all operated under licenses issued by the Canadian Radio-television and Telecommunications Commission ("CRTC").
+These activities are subject to the requirements and regulations of the Broadcasting Act (Canada), in particular the Television Broadcasting Regulations, 1987 and the Discretionary Services Regulations, 2017, as well as to

+CRTC policies and decisions published from time to time, and to the terms, conditions and expectations set out in the license pertaining to each station or discretionary service.
 These licenses are issued for a fixed term and, before their expiry, the Corporation must apply to the CRTC for their renewal.
 Renewals are generally granted to corporations that have complied with the terms and conditions of their licenses.
 The acquisition or disposition of television broadcasting activities also requires regulatory approval.
 As of the date hereof, the Corporation is in compliance, in all material respects, with all the terms and conditions of its various licenses, and has no reason to believe that its licenses would not be renewed upon their expiry.